backend-development/backend-development-textbook/source/rails_authentication.md

 The session lets you recognize the same user from one HTTP request to the next.
 But it does not - in itself - help to authenticate users.

-The most common way to achieve Authentication is through passwords.
+The most common way to achieve authentication is through passwords.

 ### Password Storage